 One click ingestion: Enables you to quickly ingest data by creating and adjusting tables from a wide range of source types.
 One click ingestion automatically suggests tables and mapping structures based on the data source in Azure Data Explorer.
 One click ingestion can be used for one-time ingestion, or to define continuous ingestion via Event Grid on the container to which the data was ingested.

 LightIngest: A command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 The utility can pull source data from a local folder or from an Azure blob storage container.

-There are a number of methods by which data can be ingested directly to the engine by Kusto Query Language (KQL) commands.
-Because this method bypasses the Data Management services, it's only appropriate for exploration and prototyping.
+Use commands to ingest data directly to the engine.
+This method bypasses the Data Management services, and therefore should be used only for exploration and prototyping.
 Don't use this method in production or high-volume scenarios.

 Inline ingestion: A control command .ingest inline is sent to the engine, with the data to be ingested being a part of the command text itself.
 This method is intended for improvised testing purposes.

 Ingest from query: A control command .set, .append, .set-or-append, or .set-or-replace is sent to the engine, with the data specified indirectly as the results of a query or a command.